 10. Each scholarship is for $1,000/semester.
 Number of Scholarships will depend on the total funds available.
 The total amount of scholarship dollars awarded within each program should be approximately proportional to the number of students enrolled in that program.

-11. Students with Medallion/Dean Scholarship are not eligible for these scholarships
+11. Students with Medallion/Dean/Knight Scholarships are not eligible for these scholarships

 12. For financial need-based scholarships, please contact the MAE Office.

 13. Last date for the submission of applications: April 8.